yurasong/Pik3ca_MG_analysis/README.md

 This repository contains the code used for the visualization and analysis of single-cell transcriptomics and 10X multiomics datasets related to the publication.
 Processed datasets are uploaded to GEO under the accession numbers GSE282228 for 10X multiome and GSE281982 for scRNA-seq.

 The operating system used for performing all the analysis is Linux Ubuntu 18.04.
+R version is 4.4.2.
 Information about the versions of the packages used for each analysis is included in the Methods section of the manuscript.
-Information regarding each code is included as header.
+Information regarding each code is included as a header.

 For running SCENIC and SCENIC+, conda environment has been built.
 Environment for SCENIC and [SCENIC+](https://github.com/yurasong/Pik3ca_MG_analysis/blob/main/03_SCENIC%2B/conda_environment_dependencies.txt) is available.